Merzasphor/MWSE/docs/source/lua/type/tes3armor.rst

     The value of the object.

 `weight`_ (`number`_)
-    The weight, in pounds, of the object.
+    The weight of the object.

 `weightClass`_ (`number`_)
     The weight class of the armor.